vauhochzett/ZF-Smart-Planner/README.md

 The proof of concept app can be found in the directory [/app](/app).
 Run it by executing [run](run).

 Additionally, the full set of analyses is in the notebook [Analysis.ipynb](Analysis.ipynb).
+(You can view this on GitHub!)